Skip to content

 Duration

 Certificate programs are typically much shorter than associate degrees, often taking a few months to a year to complete, compared to the two-year timeframe for associate degrees.
+Some universities, like University of the People, offer associate programs that can be completed in less than a year.
 This makes certificate programs a good option for those looking to enter the workforce quickly.

 Depth of Study